ejkim000/healthy-cooking-app/README.md

 - /src/components/styles
 - utility.css : style of elements
 - style.css: style of component
+- Support mobile view

 4. Testing
 - Tested in the local dev mode
 - Tested in the production mode after deply in Netlify

 5. Deployment
+- Netlify
 - https://healthy-cooking.netlify.app/
-- Make sure API KEy stays in the .env file and set up this in the Netlify website
+- Make sure APIKEY stays in the .env file and set up this in the Netlify website

 ## Unsolved Problems
 1. Calculation of each Nutrition
-    - I see some values are infinity, fix this issue
+    - I see some values are infinity, update calculation fix this issue
-2. Combining same nutrition togather
+2. Combining same nutrition together
     - Have to figure out which method I will use for this